How Much Real Estate Can You Afford?

 Just because the bank had successfully approved your mortgage application, it doesn’t mean that they are providing you with a safety net.
 It’s somewhat amusing that banks are willing to trust someone with hundreds of thousands dollars and project that they will have the same employment for 25-30 years to come.

-Sometimes it is just crazy for home buyers without any savings to use all of their approved mortgage amount.
+Sometimes it is just crazy for home buyers without any savings to use all of their approved mortgage amounts.
 In the following example, you can see that there isn’t much room for error if the homebuyer did not have any money set aside for rainy days.

 Discretionary Income Calculation: